ncatlab/nlab-content/pages/8/3/2/0/238/content.md

     *  I have added a question to [[homotopy hypothesis]] asking what criteria should be added to give 'good' categorical or groupoidal models for homotopy types.

     * For  [[directed object]] I have, similarly, tried to pose question about the criteria that should be 'directing' our search for good concepts in this case.

+    *  I have also added a question about the 'optimal' definition of [[fibration]], as it seems to me that the lifting property is nearer the idea of fibration than the [[transport]] one that Mike has put forward.

 * [[Mike Shulman|Mike]]: